Time crystal: Experiments

-In March 2022 a new experiment studying time crystals on a quantum processor was performed by two physicists at the university of Melbourne, this time using IBM's Manhattan and Brooklyn quantum processors observing a total of 57 qubits.
+In March 2022, a new experiment studying time crystals on a quantum processor was performed by two physicists at the University of Melbourne, this time using IBM's Manhattan and Brooklyn quantum processors observing a total of 57 qubits.

-In June 2022 the observation of a continuous time crystal was reported by a team at the Institute of Laser Physics at the University of Hamburg, supervised by Hans Keßler and Andreas Hemmerich.
-In periodically driven systems, time translation symmetry is broken into a discrete time-translation symmetry due to the drive.
+In June 2022, the observation of a continuous time crystal was reported by a team at the Institute of Laser Physics at the University of Hamburg, supervised by Hans Keßler and Andreas Hemmerich.
+In periodically driven systems, time-translation symmetry is broken into a discrete time-translation symmetry due to the drive.
 Discrete time crystals break this discrete time-translation symmetry by oscillating at a multiple of the drive frequency.
-In the new experiment, the drive (pump laser) was operated continuously, thus respecting the continuous time translation symmetry.
-Instead of a subharmonic response, the system showed an oscillation with an intrinsic frequency and a time phase taking random values between 0 and 2π, as expected for spontaneous breaking of continuous time translation symmetry.
+In the new experiment, the drive (pump laser) was operated continuously, thus respecting the continuous time-translation symmetry.
+Instead of a subharmonic response, the system showed an oscillation with an intrinsic frequency and a time phase taking random values between 0 and 2π, as expected for spontaneous breaking of continuous time-translation symmetry.
 Moreover, the observed limit cycle oscillations were shown to be robust against perturbations of technical or fundamental character, such as quantum noise and, due to the openness of the system, fluctuations associated with dissipation.
 The system consisted of a Bose–Einstein condensate in an optical cavity, which was pumped with an optical standing wave oriented perpendicularly with regard to the cavity axis and was in a superradiant phase localizing at two bistable ground states between which it oscillated.

+In February 2024, a team from Dortmund University in Germany built a time crystal from indium gallium arsenide that lasted for 40 minutes, nearly 10 million times longer than the previous record of around 5 milliseconds.
+In addition, the lack of any decay suggests the crystal could have lasted even longer, stating that it could last "at least a few hours, perhaps even longer".

+In March 2025, researchers at TU Dortmund University observed complex nonlinear behavior in a semiconductor-based time crystal made of indium gallium arsenide.
+By periodically driving the system with laser pulses, they uncovered transitions from synchronized oscillations to chaotic motion.
+The system exhibited structures such as the Farey tree sequence and the devil's staircase—patterns never before seen in semiconductor time crystals—offering new insights into dynamic phase transitions and chaos in driven quantum systems.